Devolver Bootleg

-Devolver Bootleg is a demake of a compilation of video games developed by studio Doinksoft and published by Devolver Digital.
-It was announced during Devolver Digital's press conference at E3 2019 and released on 10 June 2019.
+Devolver Bootleg is a video game compilation of video game demakes based on real Devolver Digital games.
+It was developed by studio Doinksoft and published by Devolver Digital.
+Devolver Bootleg was announced during Devolver Digital's press conference at E3 2019 and released on 10 June 2019.

 List of games

 The compilation includes eight titles, which are parodies of video games published by Devolver Digital.